Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Preliminaries: Adaptive OCO Algorithms

 Our proposed online policy simply passes a sequence of surrogate cost functions (defined in Eqn.\ \eqref{surr-cost}) to an \emph{adaptive} version of the Online Conditional Gradient (\OCG) algorithm.
 The standard non-adaptive version of the \textsc{OCG} algorithm with a fixed step size requires a known uniform upper bound to the Lipschitz constants of all future cost functions \citep[Algorithm 26]{hazan2022introduction}.
 In this problem, we will see that the Lipschitz constants of the surrogate cost functions depend on the past actions of the algorithm.
 Thus, it is not possible to effectively upper bound the Lipschitz constants \emph{a priori}.
 To address this issue, we propose an adaptive OCG algorithm that eliminates the need for a priori estimates of Lipschitz constants by leveraging adaptive step sizes.
 In Section \ref{proj-free-coco}, we invoke this algorithm as a subroutine to construct an online policy for the Constrained OCO problem, which enjoys $\tilde{O}(T^{\nicefrac{3}{4}})$ regret and $\tilde{O}(T^{\nicefrac{3}{4}})$ Cumulative Constraint Violations (CCV) bounds.
 Our algorithm is conceptually simpler than \citet{garber2024projectionfree}, which makes use of an approximately feasible projection oracle.
 Furthermore, our algorithm achieves a better CCV bound (see Table \ref{comp-table}), which is also reflected in the numerical experiments (see Section \ref{expts}).

 While the term \emph{adaptive} is used in various contexts in online learning literature, here it specifically refers to the above definition.
 A standard example of an adaptive OCO policy is \textsc{AdaGrad} \citep{duchi2011adaptive}, which was used by \citet{sinha2024optimal} in their COCO policy.
 Although \textsc{AdaGrad} enjoys a data-dependent adaptive regret bound \citep[Theorem 4.14]{orabona2019modern}, it is not projection-free.
 To the best of our knowledge, tight adaptive regret bounds for the \textsc{OCG} policy have not appeared in the literature before.
 Closest to this problem is the work by \citet[Theorem 9]{garber2022new}, who proposed a version of the OCG policy which achieves $O(T^{\nicefrac{3}{4}})$ regret over any time interval.
 However, their algorithm needs to know a uniform upper bound to the Lipschitz constants of the cost functions and, hence, is not adaptive in our sense.
+As discussed previously, and also in section \ref{wang_comparison}, the algorithm proposed in \cite{wang2025revisitingprojectionfreeonlinelearning} does not make use of an adaptive OCG and instead runs multiple OCGs sequentially to account for the unknown Lipchitz constants, where each new OCG corresponds to a new estimate of the Lipchitz constant.
+This involves discarding the previous information whenever a new OCG run is started and thus is not very practically efficient (see Section \ref{expts}).